sladericewatkins/onecms7/src/docs/website/updating-onecms-dependencies/index.md

 ```

 ## What it does now
+The following command...

 ```
 bin/bridgetown webpack update
 ```

-All it does is revert the webpack back to what was initially forked from Bridgetown (upstream) in 2022.
+...reverts the webpack back to what was initially forked from Bridgetown (upstream) in 2022.
 Since OneCMS aims to have more up-to-date dependencies than upstream, it does not make since to officially sanction this command for version upgrades.

 All commits that utilize either of the commands (the deprecated ``bin/bridgetown webpack update`` or officially sanctioned ``yarn upgrade``)